26 FAQs about issuing and transferring private company shares.

 The company's articles must then be complied with.
 These commonly provide that the directors must approve the transfer, but take advice if they say something different (see 18).
 If directors do have to approve the transfer, they will usually do so, and arrange for (1) the share register to be amended accordingly and (2) issue of a new share certificate to the new owner.
 However, if the directors refuse the transfer (and, if they do, they are required to give their reasons, and provide further information if the proposed new shareholder asks for it), take advice immediately.

-18. Are shareholders free to transfer or sell their shares to someone else?
+18. Are shareholders free to transfer or sell their private company shares to someone else?

 A company's articles of association commonly allow the directors to refuse to register any transfer of a share submitted to the company.